andreaskaempf/adventofcode2023/README.md

   of numbers as well, complicated as last & first letters are shared if they are the same.

+* **Day 2** (Go): Given a list of games, each with a list of red/green/blue cubes drawn from a bag, determine which games are possible with a given number of red, green, and blue cubes.
+For Part 2, determine the minimum number of cubes of each colour required to play all the turns in a game, and multiply these together.

 To compile and run a **Go** program
 * Change into the directory with the program
 * `go mod init day01`  (*only if go.mod does not yet exist*)